cyinnove/.github/profile/README.md

 - Fork the repository on GitHub.
 - Make your changes and submit a pull request.
 - Engage with the community on our forums to discuss your ideas and improvements.
-- We are always need members into our team :).
+- We are always need members into our team :) just send us.
--

 <!--
 ## Contact Us